 Jenny also networks and builds community bridges for Strata-G. She co-founded the Oak Ridge Business Safety Partnership in 2004, Safety Fest TN in 2012, and the Oak Ridge Partnership in 2012.
 She is active in numerous community organizations, including the Energy, Technology, and Environmental Business Association (ETEBA), of which she was the first Executive Director for 6 years; United Way of Anderson County; East Tennessee Quality Growth; Knoxville Opera; Foothills Lands Conservancy; and the East Tennessee Economic Council.

-One of the many reasons Jill is thrilled to be a part of Strata-G is its unique culture of outreach.
-Strata-G’s Outreach Program focuses on providing food, shelter, and education for the less fortunate in our community, and supporting environmental stewardship throughout East Tennessee.
-As Strata-G’s Outreach Coordinator, Jill encourages all employees to get involved and give back through the variety of area partnerships Strata-G has created and fosters for this purpose.
+One of the many reasons Grace is thrilled to be a part of Strata-G is its sincere and unique culture of giving back.
+Strata-G’s Outreach Program focuses on providing food, shelter, and education for the less fortunate in our community, as well as supporting environmental stewardship throughout East Tennessee.
+As Strata-G’s Outreach Coordinator, Grace encourages all employees to get involved and support those in need through the variety of area partnerships Strata-G has created and fosters for this purpose.

 Board of Advisors